mlresearch/v238/_posts/2024-04-18-hoang-khoi-do24a.md

   captures the complex propagation process within and between layers of a given multiplex network, thereby tackling the most challenging problem in MIM.
-We establish a theoretical guarantee for MIM-Reasoner as well as conduct extensive analyses on both synthetic and real-world datasets to validate our MIM-Reasoner’s performance. "
+We establish a theoretical guarantee for MIM-Reasoner as well as conduct extensive analyses on both synthetic and real-world datasets to validate our MIM-Reasoner’s performance.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: hoang-khoi-do24a
 month: 0
-tex_title: " MIM-Reasoner: Learning with Theoretical Guarantees for Multiplex Influence Maximization "
+tex_title: 'MIM-Reasoner: Learning with Theoretical Guarantees for Multiplex Influence Maximization'
 firstpage: 2296
 lastpage: 2304
 page: 2296-2304